Maidenfan78/ChemFetchScanner/README.md

 1. Scan a barcode in the app.
 2. The server checks Supabase – if the barcode exists, stored data is returned.
-3. If not found, the server searches Bing, scrapes a few pages and returns the best guess for name and size.
+3. If not found, the server searches Bing, scrapes a few pages and returns the best guess for name and size/weight.
 4. The user is prompted to take a close photo of the item label.
-5. OCR runs on the cropped label to extract a name and size.
+5. OCR runs on the cropped label to extract a name and size/weight.
 6. The scraped and OCR results are shown so the user can choose or manually edit.
 7. The chosen details are saved back to Supabase.